badalk121/badalk121/README.md

 ### 🌟 Welcome to my GitHub Space!

-I'm a **Software Developer** who loves to **Code & Review Code** to improve self.
 A little about me, I am 2023 Computer Science & Engineering graduate with a minor in Management.
 During my academics, I have worked upon various programming languages such as Python, JavaScript, SQL, HTML, CSS, and various tech stacks like React.js, MERN, Next.js, Django, and Flask.
 I also got the wonderful opportunity to work on GCP during the Google Cloud Program, and AWS during a certified course on EDX.
 I consider myself a computer literate in most fields, and with the ability to adapt quickly, I can blend in most dynamic environments with ease.

 ### 🔭 My projects that you should check out:
 - **[RideShare](https://github.com/badalk121/RideShare)**